RandomUser42069/secret-amm-limit-orders/README.md

 [Issue Description](https://github.com/enigmampc/SecretNetwork/issues/699)

 TODO:
-* Update WWW with history and active orders
+* Pagination
+* Statistics?
+* On the creation/execution of limit orders, a fee needs to be accomodated/payed to cover the triggerer gas prices

 * Admin commands for updating?

-* On the creation/execution of limit orders, a fee needs to be accomodated/payed to cover the triggerer gas prices
 * Clean some parts of the code that are not in use (clear native token and block native tokens)
 * refactor everything for token0 and token1
 * security revision